NetherlandsWorldwide

 • Proof of legal residence for you and your partner.
 For example, a Korean alien registration card (ARC).

-If you live outside the Netherlands, you can have the South Korean birth certificate converted into a Dutch birth certificate at the municipality of The Hague’s Foreign Documents Department.
+If you live outside the Netherlands, you can have the South Korean birth certificate (Basic (Gibon) Certificate) converted into a Dutch birth certificate at the municipality of The Hague’s Foreign Documents Department.
 This is not mandatory, but it can be useful if you ever need an extract from the birth certificate in the future.
 Having the document converted does not take care of your child’s registration in the Non residents Records Database (RNI).

 If you live in the Netherlands, you must also register the birth with the municipality where you live, using the foreign birth certificate.
 Do this as soon as possible once you return to the Netherlands.
 The municipality will then process your and your child’s details in the Personal Records Database (BRP).